-The best identity management software makes it simple and easy to implement and manage user authentication using Single Sign-On (SSO).
+The best identity management software makes it simple and easy to manage employee authentication using Single Sign-On (SSO), for improved cybersecurity protection.

 This is especially important not simply in terms of business protection, but also in terms of legal compliance with various regional governments in order to protect consumer data as well as that of staff and the organization itself.